Blessed Martyrs of Drina: Background

-Prelude

 Jezdimir Dangić, an officer who served in the gendarmerie of the first Serbian puppet government sought permission to travel to Bosnia and escort his family and relatives to safety after news reached him of the Ustaše massacres of Serbs.
 In the summer his request was approved, and he travelled via Mihailović's headquarters at Ravna Gora.
 In August 1941, Dangić was sent by Mihailović to eastern Bosnia to take command of the Chetnik detachments in the region and bring them under Mihailović's control.
 He collected a group of Bosnian Serbs and crossed the Drina River into the NDH, arriving in eastern Bosnia on 16 August.
 In the beginning, his operations were directed primarily against the Ustaše and the Bosnian Muslim population of the area.
 By early September, Dangić had established himself as the leader of all Chetnik groups in eastern Bosnia.
 In late November 1941, Major Boško Todorović reached an agreement with Lieutenant-Colonel Castagnieri, commander of the Italian garrison in Goražde, regarding the Italian evacuation and hand-over of the town to the Chetniks.
 On 29 November 1941, the Italians placed Goražde under the control of Dangić's men.

 The town was under complete Chetnik control by 1 December.
 Following the arrival of Dangić, Chetnik bands spread through the town and began killing, raping, pillaging and torching homes.
 A significant number of victims were killed on a bridge over the Drina, after which their bodies were dropped into the river.
 Croatian Home Guard prisoners and NDH officials were also immediately executed.
 Chetnik forces in Bosnia, including those of Dangić, then set about pursuing an anti-Muslim campaign through eastern Bosnia to recompense for the persecution experienced by ethnic Serbs in the NDH.